dskho/0xatom.github.io/_posts/2020-11-29-hacklab-vulnix.md

 ## Summary

 Ah, many years have passed since i pwned this box.
 I did this box with my friend `@Redfox`, it was a great teamwork.
+We start off by enumerating SMTP to find out system users and then we brute force them and we get access on the system.
+Then the privescs are about NFS exploitation.
 Let's pwn it! :sunglasses:

 ## PoC